Bali Hotels › W Hotel

 - Restaurants: Starfish Bloo –Beachside, with plenty of seats inside and out.
 Renowned among expats for Sunday brunches. • FIRE – Open kitchen serving grilled meats and seafood all day.
 Inspired by the traditional Balinese kecak (fire) dance.

 - Bars: W Lounge – At the lobby, and popular hangout for martinis, high teas, whiskeys, and cigars. • Woobar Bali – Poolside, serving cocktails and wine.
 Renowned DJs late into the night.

 - Breakfast: Not included, but can be paid for when booking or on the day.

 W Seminyak – Rooms

-- Smoking Rooms: No smoking in the rooms, but permitted elsewhere.
+- Smoking Rooms: No smoking in the rooms, but permitted elsewhere in open areas.

-- For Families: Villas have 2 or 3 bedrooms, while some rooms have connecting doors, but the resort is not that interested in families.
+- For Families: Some villas have two or three bedrooms, and a few rooms have connecting doors, but the resort is not that interested in families.